-More and more people are investing in their properties and starting farms to grow their own foods and crops.
+More people are starting to realize that the key to their futures lie in investing in their properties and starting farms to grow their own foods and crops.
+This article will go over everything you need to start your own urban farm.

 Here’s How To Start Your Own Urban Farm